Kincumber High School

 Kincumber High School is a government-funded co-educational comprehensive secondary day school, located in Kincumber, in the Central Coast region of New South Wales, Australia.

-The school's motto is, "To tomorrow".

 Established in 1990, the school enrolled approximately 930 students in 2018, from Year 7 to Year 12, of whom five per cent identified as Indigenous Australians and one per cent were from a language background other than English.
 The school is operated by the NSW Department of Education; the principal is Brent Walker.
-Previous principal, Janine Debenham ran the school for five years.

-The land on which the school lays upon is Aboriginal land.
+The land on which the school lays upon is Darkinjung land.